 - 8 ounces white baking chocolate, melted

 - Preheat oven to 350°.
-In a small bowl, whisk the first six ingredients until blended.
-In a large bowl, toss coconut with flour; stir in egg white mixture.
+Whisk the first six ingredients until blended.
+In another bowl, toss coconut with flour; stir in egg white mixture.

 - Drop by tablespoonfuls 2 in. apart onto greased baking sheets.
-Bake 15-18 minutes or until tops are light brown.
+Bake until tops are light brown, 15-18 minutes.
 Remove from pans to wire racks to cool completely.

 - Dip bottoms of macaroons into melted chocolate, allowing excess to drip off.
 Place on waxed paper; let stand until set.
 Store in an airtight container.
 Yield: 2-1/2 dozen.